 - CSULB prides itself on the diversity of its students.
 CSULB hosts a number of Student Cultural Resource Centers on campus to provide academic and community support to students from diverse backgrounds.

-- Writer’s Resource Lab (WRL) provides ongoing writing instruction to currently enrolled CSULB students through one-on-one tutoring.
-WRL tutors teach strategies to aid students in each stage of the writing process.
-Schedule an appointment by calling (562) 985-4329 or visiting the Language Arts Building.
+- University Writing Center provides ongoing writing instruction to currently enrolled CSULB students through one-on-one tutoring.
+Tutors teach strategies to aid students in each stage of the writing process.
+Schedule an appointment by visiting the Student Success Center building.